 - Persons who are permanent residents of Svalbard

 - Children who are under 12 years old

 - Persons who regularly travel/commute to Norway from Sweden or Finland in order to work or study (Separate requirements apply for healthcare professionals.)

 - Personnel in critical public functions related to matters of life and health can be exempted

 For a complete list of exceptions, see the COVID-19 regulations (lovdata.no).

-If you have visited an area that triggers quarantine duty during the last 10 days, you are required to take a test for the coronavirus upon arrival to Norway.
+If you have visited a country or an area that triggers quarantine duty during the previous 10 days, you are required to take a test for the coronavirus upon arrival to Norway.

 Persons who - without due reason - are not willing to undergo testing when arriving in Norway can choose to leave the country or be fined.

 The test must be taken at the airport or when crossing the border.
 You will need to take the rapid antigen-based test and then wait for the test result before proceeding.